 Bear in mind that plant can vary wildly when it comes to how much water they need.

 Alocasia, for example, like to be kept moist, but don’t need watering particularly often because they can retain a lot of moisture UNLESS they’re pushing out a new leaf, in which case they become thirsty, insatiable monsters that will threaten to kill their new leaf if you’re not there in time with the watering can.

 If you’re a serial under waterer, then stay away from terracotta pots (they wick moisture away from the soil and it can evaporate out through the porous clay) and alocasia.
 I learned that the hard way!

 4 – Insufficient nutrients

-You shouldn’t need to fertilise a plant within the first year if acquiring it, because there should be plenty of nutrients in the soil.
+You shouldn’t need to fertilise a plant within the first year of acquiring it, because there should be plenty of nutrients in the soil.

 If you’ve had a plant for over a year, then it’s time to fertilise.
 If your plant is dropping leaves, then it may be deficient in nitrogen.
 You can either get a balanced fertiliser (with equal proportions of nitrogen, phosphorus, and potassium) or get one with a higher level of nitrogen.

-I use a liquid seaweed fertiliser personally, that just so happens to be high in nitrogen.
+I used to use a liquid seaweed fertiliser.
 I bought it because it’s what Monty Don uses, and if it’s good enough for Monty, it’s good enough for me.

 Be careful with fertilising – I use half the recommended dosage about once a month-ish, but I’m human, and therefore usually forget.
-It’s also far more likely to damage your plants if you overfertilise them compared to if you over fertilise them.
+It’s also far more likely to damage your plants if you over fertilise them compared to if you under fertilise them.